dcapslock/lovelace-expander-card/README.md

 | start-expanded-users      | object[] | **optional**  | *                      | Choose the persons/users that card will be start expanded for them. |
 | cards                     | object[] | **optional**  | LovelaceCardConfig[]   | Child cards to show when expanded                     |

-### Deprecation Warning

-* `storage-id` was introduced in v2.5.0 and is deprecated in favor of `storgage-id`.
-The older `storgage-id` will be removed in a future release.

 ## Examples

 Here are a few examples of usage.